The DEFT153 West Midlands Data Discovery Centre opens its doors on 7th January 2019, at the Innovation Birmingham campus.

 The team the align individuals and teams around each challenge, and manage the delivery using an Agile approach.

 What are the benefits for Data Discovery Centre members?

 It enables those working in/for transport in the West Midlands to access existing datasets, and work with a wide variety of data visualisation, analysis and exploration tools to help them make sense of data.

-By discovering the deeper value of the data already in our organisations, and utilising reciprocal data sharing arrangements that make it worthwhile opening data up, we can solve the regions network resilience challenges in mutually beneficial ways.
+By discovering the deeper value of the data already in our organisations, and utilising reciprocal data sharing arrangements that make it worthwhile opening data up, we can reduce project risks, congestion, and improve air quality and skills.
+Ultimately we are learning how to solve the regions network resilience challenges in mutually beneficial ways.